Higher Apprenticeships and School Leaver Programmes

 Many higher apprenticeships offer the opportunity to study for a foundation degree, HND or honours degree.
 For example, higher ICT apprentices with Cap Gemini take a 5 year programme leading to a degree in BSc Computing and IT Practice and a Level 4 Diploma in Professional Competence.
 Apprentices might also be able to work towards professional qualifications specific to an industry - for example, engineers can take the first steps towards gaining chartered status.

 Examples of Higher Apprenticeships:

 Here are some links to current higher apprenticeships to give you a flavour of what’s on offer.
 It’s certainly a route worth investigating especially if your son or daughter has a clear route in mind.

-You can search for Higher /Degree Apprenticeship frameworks, find more information and apply online on the National Apprenticeship Service website at www.gov.uk/further-education-skills/apprenticeships and also https://www.gov.uk/government/publications/higher-and-degree-apprenticeships
+You can search for Higher /Degree Apprenticeship frameworks, find more information and apply online on the National Apprenticeship Service website at: https://www.gov.uk/topic/further-education-skills/apprenticeships and also https://www.gov.uk/government/publications/higher-and-degree-apprenticeships

 School Leaver Programmes

-There are now School Leaver programmes in all business sectors, from technical, commercial to creative.
-They are generally with FTSE 100 leading employers who offer great training programmes and pay good starting salaries.
+There are now School Leaver programmes in all business sectors, from technical to commercial to creative.
+They are often with FTSE 100 leading employers who offer great training programmes and pay good starting salaries.

 Caroline Barker, March 2017 (Edited and revised by Lisa Stone, August 2019)